Skip to main content

 Creating Simple Jobs Without Writing Code

-To create a simple AutoConfig job, such as modifying a single strategy parameter using pre-built filter options, you can use the editor in the browser interface.
-The editor will guide you through each necessary step.
-However, before beginning the job configuration process, ensure that you have familiarized yourself with filters and job types by reading their respective documentation.
+To create a simple AutoConfig job, such as modifying a single strategy parameter using pre-built filter options, use the editor in the browser interface.
+The editor guides you through each step.
+Before you start, review the filter and job type documentation so you know what each job can do and how it selects pairs.

 Info